groupoid/axio/theorems/GRAVITY.md

 This "Urs universe" offers a computable, topological UFT foundation, aligning with the tree's quantum branches [Vol1].

-## 5. Structural TOC of Topic of Further Formal Research using HoTT Modal Proof Assistants
+## 5. Formal Research using HoTT Modal Proof Assistants

 For advancing computable UFTs, we propose a research agenda formalized in HoTT modal proof assistants (e.g., Agda-Cubical, Coq-HoTT with modalities).
 This leverages modal extensions for cohesion, supergeometry, and verification [Vol3], [Vol4].
 The TOC structures topics hierarchically: